Published on November 3, 2022

 Example of Prerender link insert on LinkedIn - showcasing Open Graph

-To take this example further, here’s the markup from which the snippet above was generated:
+Here’s the markup from which the snippet above was generated:

 <meta property="og:type" content="article">